China Law - Summer

 UM China Program

 *Subject to cancellation.
-We are working on pricing for the program and will let you know ASAP whether the program will be offered, and if so, how much it will cost.
+We are working on pricing for the program and will let you know as soon as possible whether the program will be offered, and if so, how much it will cost.

 Comparative Law of Business Organizations - 2.0 Credits

-The course would first cover the various legal forms that our law provides for the organization of a business.
+This course covers the various legal forms that our law provides for the organization of a business.
 To understand how to choose among those entities, some basic tax considerations are necessary.
-As further background I would also provide the students with some elemental accounting principles.
-These would all take us to a comparison with their doctrinal counterparts in Chinese law.
+As further background the course also provides the students with some elemental accounting principles.
+These areas of study will be compared with their doctrinal counterparts in Chinese law.

-Chinese - US Comparative Environmental Law - 1.0 Credit
+Chinese - US Comparative Environmental Law and Renewable Energy Law - 2.0 Credits

 This course provides a comparison of the environmental legal systems that exist in both China and the United States.
-Because the Yangtze River will serve as a classroom and case study for our learning, the course will place particular emphasis on laws affecting water ecosystems, habitats, and resources.
+The course will place particular emphasis on laws affecting water ecosystems, habitats, and resources.
 We will compare the major environmental laws of both nations and consider how the various levels of local, state/provincial, and national systems function together in each country.
 Students will analyze the strengths and weaknesses of each country’s laws and what each country can learn from the other about environmental protection.
 The course will also examine possible future directions in those laws and areas of challenge, including environmental justice concerns, climate change, and how the systems strain to balance environmental protection alongside economic opportunity and growth.
-The course will be co-taught by an American environmental law professor and a Chinese law professor from the prestigious Research Institute of Environmental Law.

-Comparative Renewable Energy Development in China and the US.
-The course would focus on highlighting the differences and similarities between the renewable energy industries in the two countries.
+The Renewable Energy portion of the course will focus on highlighting the differences and similarities between the renewable energy industries in the two countries.
 Particular attention will be paid to the following:

 - The laws and policies supporting (and, in some cases, limiting) the development of renewable energy in both countries